Zyzonix/MontSy/README.md

 - system monitoring - records all relevant system data (cpu-usage a.e.)
 - system overview - creates a hardware system overview (cpu-type a.e.)

-All official patch notes can be found within the description of each release.
+All official patch notes can be found within the description of each release or in the README of the patch-notes-branch.
 (Doesn't affect on beta / dev-branch releases)

-The dev-branch patch notes can be found in the README of the dev-branch.
+The dev-branch patch notes can be found in the README of the patch-notes-branch.

 ## Table of content